T

 landmark

-The main square of Bogotá, surrounded by significant buildings like the Metropolitan Cathedral, the Palace of Justice, and the National Capitol.
-It's a central point for historical reflection and people-watching.
+Bogotá's main square, surrounded by significant buildings like the Primada Cathedral, the Palace of Justice, and the National Capitol.
+It's a vibrant hub for local life and a starting point for understanding the city's history.

 • Be aware of your surroundings, as it can get crowded.